yp717/personal-site-v2/content/blog/How I added a Reading Progress Bar to my Gatsby Site/gatsbyjs-reading-progress-bar.md

 This should give you a progress bar on every single page on your site in which you can scroll, with a height of 3px and the timeless Gatsby purple `#663391`.

-Chances are that you probably want to customise this a bit.
+Chances are that you probably want to customize this a bit.
 Not to worry, it's actually quite simple to tweak the package to the needs of your site.
 All the values filled in below are the defaults directly from the github repository of the package.

 ```js
 // gatsby-config.js